jnddao/flat-enigma-machine/README.md

 A python app based on Michael C. Koss's enigma machine found on Kevin's video [here.](https://www.youtube.com/watch?v=UKbP3Rjxhy0)
 After seeing this machine at work in one of my security engineering courses, I decided to see how hard it would be to code.

-**Note that this small script only supports words and not long sentences with punctuation!**
+**Note that this script will remove all punctuation input by the user.
+IT WILL NOT TRANSLATE PUNCTUATION AND ONLY A-Z CHARACTERS**

 ## Table of contents
 <ol>